rslakra/DesignPatterns/CorePatterns/README.md

 ### 4.1.
 Visitor vs Strategy

-- In strategy, we have one context on which multiple algorithms operate.
+- In strategy pattern, there is only one context on which multiple algorithms operate.

-- In visitor, we have multiple contexts and for every context we have an algorithm.
+- In visitor pattern, there are multiple contexts and for every context we have an algorithm.

 ### 4.2.
-Visitor vs Strategy